realdragon70/Algo2020/QuickStart/Readme_Eng.md

 ※ [Download link](https://drive.google.com/drive/folders/1fkf2ihHAxDxyMN9ABvPnUzwMGZhUcGJm)

 The runtime for Airsim is Microsoft Windows.
-We have tested on Windows 7, 10
+We have tested on Windows 7, 10 (64 bit)

 Once you download a zipfile and unzip, they will look like below.
 You can execute Algo.exe to run Airsim simulator.